kevinsearle/fodderator/README.md

 It's suggested that a Judge create a macro that the players can then click on or run.
 You can easily specify your campaign type this way.

 ### Rollable Tables
 These are used to randomly select occupations, starting equipment, birth augur and optionally races.
-Just copy and paste the contents of the files in the *tables* folder into the chat on Roll20.
+Just copy and paste the contents of the files that you want from the *tables* folder into the chat on Roll20.
 You won't see a message or response from Roll20.
-Check to see if it exists in Rollable Tables and try not to do this multiple times per table.
-I've noticed some odd behavior with Roll20 trying to re-insert table data.

-In order for a table to be used in Fodderator, it must be named exactly as the files (without the .txt extension).

-Examples:

-* Occupations-Core
-* Occupations-Crawl
-* Birth-Augur-Lucky-Roll-Core
-* Equipment-CUaBM
-* Races-CUaBM
-* etc.
+At a minimum, the core tables must be entered: Occupations-Core, Birth-Augur-Lucky-Roll-Core, and Equipment-Core.

 If a table doesn't exist with the correct name, that part of the character isn't created.
-For example, if you don't populate a table called Occupations, characters you create with the script won't include an occupation.
+For example, if you don't import an equipment table, characters you create with the script won't include results from an equipment roll.

 ### Setting up a macro for your players
-I've found the easiest way to get your players rolling up characters the fastest is to create a macro in Roll20.
+I've found the easiest and fastest way to get your players rolling up characters is to create a macro in Roll20.
 All they need to do after that is click the button and give the character a name.

 Example of setting a macro up for the core rules: